mrhunter7/Email-Spoofer-Python-Windows/README.md

 Contact: **https://t.me/henszac** or **contact@henszac.com**

+ ## Buy a pincode 🔑 (spoofing service)

+If you are interested in using the application already ready for use, you can buy a pincode to use unlimitedly for half a year or a year.

+Contact: **https://t.me/henszac** or **contact@henszac.com**

 # DISCLAIMER 📜

 **THIS APPLICATION ("Email Spoofer") HAS BEEN CREATED FOR EDUCATIONAL AND LEARNING PURPOSES AND SHOULD BE USED ETHICALLY AND RESPONSIBLY IN COMPLIANCE WITH ALL LAWS OF YOUR COUNTRY.**